ssp5zone/ibm-sametime-chatbot/README.md

 ## Run

-1. Update the location of log file path to your local system log path.
+1. Build as instructed above.
 2. Start the Java application.
+3. Update `$sFilePath` in the Auto-it script to same path given in `ActionPrinter.java`.
-3. Start the Auto-It Script.
+4. Run the Auto-it Script.

 ## Known Issue